 Even in the frantic-paced world of TV, this happens more than in the film world.
 Look no further than Full House as the top example.
 The producers wanted Bob Saget (a fellow Jew).
 He was unavailable.
 John Posey was cast in the pilot.
 Bob became available.
 John was replaced, so his version of the pilot was unaired.
 The closest that he came to becoming a sitcom star was My Wildest Dreams (it had 5 episodes).
 Cynthia Ettinger was dismayed that she was replaced by a Superman III actress in Smallville.

 Instead of dropping out of Charmed (another Warner Bros. show), Lori Rom was dropped from it.
 The cover story was she left because of a personal reason relating to religion.
 This isn’t convincing because then you would have to wonder why she agreed to act as Phoebe in the first place.
-After doing some investigating on the old Web (Usenet), I learned that Aaron Spelling (the executive producer) asked Alyssa Milano to come on board after she left Melrose Place.
+After doing some investigating on the old Web (Google Groups), I learned that Aaron Spelling (the executive producer) asked Alyssa Milano to come on board after she left Melrose Place.
+The pilot was refilmed on August 1997.